kreativitetNO/aipp/README.md

 Most of my prototyping will be done using specific types or very basic template usage and mirror the description of the actual algorithms.
 From there, I will add flexibility through abstractions (more aggressive templating) and local optimizations to remove obvious bottlenecks.
 If the code looks too advanced, try looking through the commit history for an earlier version of the specific file(s).
 Although maintainability has high priority, some degree of complexity is unavoidable in areas where performance matters.

-## Testing
+# Prequisites and build environment

 Unit tests are implemented using Google Test which is therefore a prerequisite if you want to run tests.

-## Release notes - v0.0
+Code is built using gcc 9.3.0.

+# Todo

+* Improve tests for KNN

+## Adventurous todo

+* Multithreaded version of KNN

+# Release History

+# v0.1 - 9.12.21

+Implemented KNN and added simple makefile.

+# Initial release

 This is barely a placeholder for future work as per now.
 My main goal in the near future is to establish interfaces for models, data and the relationship between the two.
 Ideally, I want it to be simple to switch between models of the same type (eg. binary classification models) and data source types (arrays, std::vector, std::array etc).